digital-societies-institute/digital-societies-institute/_posts/2018-02-10-internet-of-contexts.md

 ----------------
 &nbsp;

-The context in which an interaction takes place is determined by the amount of information or details that are known about the entities involved.
-When one or more of these details change, a new context is formed.
+The context in which any interaction takes place is determined by the amount of information or details that are known about the entities involved.
+When one or more of these details change, a **new context** is formed.
 Interactions between entities can cause changes in context, either by adding new information or by altering existing information.

-While the universe is infinite and the context in which interactions take place may have an infinite number of details, only a finite number of these details are typically affected by a single interaction.
-Therefore, the context of an interaction can be understood by considering only the details that are involved in that interaction, or "the context frame".
+While the universe is infinite and the context in which interactions take place may have an infinite number of details, **only a finite number of these details are typically affected by a single interaction**.
+Therefore, the context of an interaction can be understood by considering only the details that are involved in that interaction, or **"the context frame"**.
 This limited number of details can help to simplify our understanding of the context and make it easier to analyze and predict the outcomes of interactions.
 By focusing on the context frame, we can gain insight into the specific factors that shape the way interactions unfold and the effects they have.

 The infinite context of the universe continues to exist and operate, we as humans are unable to consider all the details of this context simultaneously.
 In order to make decisions and engage in interactions effectively, we must focus on a limited number of details, or "context frames".
 This allows us to operate within a finite context that we can understand and manipulate.
 While the infinite context continues to exist and influence our actions, we are able to make informed decisions and engage in meaningful interactions by considering only a subset of the details that make up the full context.